darkoverlordofdata/entitas-ooc/readme.md

 # ShmupWarz

-This will work.
-OOC allows adding extension method to existing object classes.
+OC allows adding extension method to existing object classes.

-That works well with the entitas architecture.
+One aspect not working is that I cannot cast to an external type from an extend.
+So I need to unpack components to work with them:

+        position := e position as PositionComponent
+        resource := e resource as ResourceComponent
+        bounds := e bounds as BoundsComponent

 Starting to sound like ground hog day...